No-Code vs Low-Code vs AI App Builders: Complete Comparison Guide

 Chattee takes a specific position in this space: full-stack generation paired with complete code ownership.

-Where most AI builders focus on frontend output or produce applications tied to their own runtime, Chattee generates the entire stack — database schemas, authentication, business logic, and frontend — as a single deployable project.
-The pricing page is explicit: exported code includes frontend, backend, database schemas, and deployment configurations, running independently without proprietary dependencies.
+Where most AI builders focus on frontend output or produce applications tied to their own runtime, Chattee generates the entire stack.
+This includes database schemas, authentication, business logic, and the frontend, as a single deployable project, giving teams full control over app development while using no-code environments.
+The platform significantly reduces the need for manual coding while still allowing custom code additions if required.

 Plans range from €19/month (Lite: 2 projects, 100 build credits) to €99/month (Business: 10 projects, 750 credits), with custom Enterprise options.
 The build-credit model means costs scale with how much you generate and iterate, not with how many users access the finished product.